Analytical attractor for Bjorken expansion

-When $A\ne0$, the solution involves the function $U(a,b,w)$ which contains a singular contribution $\sim w^{-b}$ at the origin \cite{10.5555/1098650}.
-One then obtains a double expansion of the form, \be g(w) = \sum_{m=0} w^{m(b-1)} \sum_{n=0} \gamma_{m}^{(n)} w^m\,, \ee where the expansion coefficient $\gamma_{m}^{(n)}$ for $n>0$ depends on $A$.
-Interestingly $\gamma_{0}^{(0)}=g_-$ irrespective of the value of $A$.
-Thus, all solutions (but the attractor) start from the unstable free-streaming fixed point at $w\to0^+$, even though at any small but finite $w$ they can take any desired value.
+When $A\ne0$, the solution (\ref{eq:gsol2}) involves the function $U(a,b,w)$ which contains a singular contribution $\sim w^{-b}$ at the origin \cite{10.5555/1098650}.
+The small $w$ expansion becomes then more intricate and takes the form of a trans-series \cite{Behtash:2019txb} \be g(w) = \sum_{m=0} w^{m(b-1)} \sum_{n=0} \gamma_{n}^{(m)} w^n\,, \ee where the expansion coefficient $\gamma_{n}^{(m)}$ for $m>0$ depends on $A$.
+We note that the ratio $\gamma^{(0)}_n/\gamma^{(0)}_{n+1}$ approaches the value $w\approx 0.3314$ corresponding to the finite radius of convergence of the $m=0$ series.
+Furthermore, $\gamma_{0}^{(0)}=g_-$ irrespective of the value of $A$.
+This implies that all solutions (but the attractor) start from the unstable free-streaming fixed point at $w\to 0^+$, even though at any small but finite $w$ one can find a value of $A$ such that a given solution can take any desired value.